Cyril-Grelier/gc_wvcp_cp/src/README.md

 Technically, model-specific options are Minizinc enumerations that extend generic enumerations.
 The various options are defined and documented in the following files

-- `heuristics.mzn` - generic restart strategies and selection heuristics for variables and values
+- `core/heuristics.mzn` - generic restart strategies and selection heuristics for variables and values
-- `wvcp/wvcp_heuristics.mzn` - primal search and restart strategies, variable and value selection heuristics
+- `primal/primal_heuristics.mzn` - primal search and restart strategies, variable and value selection heuristics
-- `mwssp/wvcp_heuristics.mzn` - dual search and restart strategies, variable and value selection heuristics
+- `dual/dual_heuristics.mzn` - dual search and restart strategies, variable and value selection heuristics
-- `joint/wvcp_heuristics.mzn` - joint search and restart strategies, variable and value selection heuristics
+- `joint/joint_heuristics.mzn` - joint search and restart strategies, variable and value selection heuristics

 ---